 I’m Jen Wheeler.

-I’m a writer and erstwhile editor with a voracious interest in all things food and how it’s enmeshed with every aspect of our lives, but my first love is fiction—so I’m stoked to share that I have a novel coming out in 2023 (with a second book to follow).
+I’m a writer and erstwhile editor with a voracious interest in all things food and how it’s enmeshed with every aspect of our lives, but my first love is fiction—so I’m stoked to share that my debut novel, THE LIGHT ON FARALLON ISLAND, is out now!
+(And a second book will follow in 2024.)

 Born in Baltimore, MD, I can’t remember a time when I didn’t live to eat and read.
 The writing bug bit a little later but is just as intrinsically a part of me.
 I fell in love with Gourmet magazine — the embodiment of all my passions — when I discovered my grandmother’s back issues in dusty basement treasure boxes at ten years old; my longshot life goal immediately became to write for them when I was older.